-In accordance with Ontario Regulation 141/12, the WSIB submitted the Sufficiency Plan Update 2016 to the Minister of Labour in June 2016 describing the measures being taken by the WSIB to improve the Sufficiency Ratio and how these measures will achieve the prescribed ratios.
+In accordance with Ontario Regulation 141/12, and amended by letter from the Ministry of Labour, the WSIB submitted the Sufficiency Plan Update 2017 as part of the 2017 Economic Statement to the Minister of Labour in August 2017 describing the measures being taken by the WSIB to improve the Sufficiency Ratio and how these measures will achieve the prescribed ratios.
 See note 1 to the Sufficiency Statement for further discussion.